ccat3z/stars/README.md

 * [harshadgavali/gnome-gesture-improvements](https://github.com/harshadgavali/gnome-gesture-improvements): Touchpad gesture improvements for GNOME on Wayland/X11
 * [win0err/gnome-runcat](https://github.com/win0err/gnome-runcat): 😼 The cat tells you the CPU usage by running speed
 * [eonpatapon/gnome-shell-extension-caffeine](https://github.com/eonpatapon/gnome-shell-extension-caffeine): Disable screensaver and auto suspend
-* [Tudmotu/gnome-shell-extension-clipboard-indicator](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator): Clipboard Manager extension for Gnome-Shell - Adds a clipboard indicator to the top panel, and saves clipboard history.
+* [Tudmotu/gnome-shell-extension-clipboard-indicator](https://github.com/Tudmotu/gnome-shell-extension-clipboard-indicator): The most popular clipboard manager for GNOME, with over 1M downloads
 * [GSConnect/gnome-shell-extension-gsconnect](https://github.com/GSConnect/gnome-shell-extension-gsconnect): KDE Connect implementation for GNOME
 * [michael-rapp/gnome-shell-extension-hide-app-icon](https://github.com/michael-rapp/gnome-shell-extension-hide-app-icon): A GNOME shell extension, which allows to hide the icon and/or title of the focused application in the top panel
 * [AlynxZhou/gnome-shell-extension-inotch](https://github.com/AlynxZhou/gnome-shell-extension-inotch): Add a useless notch to your screen.